Employing an Apprentice Groom – Grooms of the Future Part 1

 Next steps in employing an apprentice groom

 The first step to take is to find an appropriate training organisation.
-Employers can browse appropriate apprenticeship training organisations via this link.
+We recommend Educ8 Equine, who are world-class Apprentice Training Providers.
+Employers can also browse appropriate apprenticeship training organisations via this link.

 The National Apprentice Service can also put you in contact with local training organisations to provide the training course and assessments for your apprentice groom.
 They are the division within the Government that deals solely with apprenticeships in Great Britain.
 They don’t have a specific website but you can call them on the freephone number 0800 015 0600 or you can make an enquiry via this form.